huggingface/datasets/datasets/biwi_kinect_head_pose/README.md

 ### Licensing Information

+From Dataset's README :
-This database is made available for non-commercial use such as university research and education.
+> This database is made available for non-commercial use such as university research and education.

 ### Citation Information